smmosquera/serge/README.txt

 0.2.5
     Added Screenshot behaviour
-    Behavior manager can now register all events in a module Can register multiple sprites from single tileset Transparency works properly now for Rectangles and Circles Fixed bug with size of actor not updating after zooming Sprites can be registered by file pattern Rotations now use filtering for improved quality Added MovieMaker util to help recording gameplay Support rotation of Mounted Actors without pymunk 0.2.6
+    Behavior manager can now register all events in a module Can register multiple sprites from single tile-set Transparency works properly now for Rectangles and Circles Fixed bug with size of actor not updating after zooming Sprites can be registered by file pattern Rotations now use filtering for improved quality Added MovieMaker util to help recording game-play Support rotation of Mounted Actors without pymunk 0.2.6
     Added MuteButton and utility to add to many worlds